oatlog/oatlog/doc/report/main.typ

 drawback of still computing the joins unconditionally.

 Another approach is to use timestamps for each element in the database and explicitly query for things that are new.
-This is what egglog does, but it is problematic because it increases memory usage and essentially makes queries iterate through all historical timestamps.
+This is what egglog @egglog does, but it is problematic because it increases memory usage and essentially makes queries iterate through all historical timestamps.

 Conceptually, our approach will be to store the new set in a push-only list, and make the rules store what index in these they are at.
 See @semi-something